There is a direct correlation between the health of your business and the efficiency of your sales pipeline.

 Learn more about setting up a successful lead flow plan in Salesforce.

-Set Up Your Opportunity Stages
+Set Up Your Opportunity Stages in Salesforce

 As we begin setting up our pipeline and stages in Salesforce, take note of which version of the Salesforce CRM your company uses.
 If you’ve started using Salesforce recently, you’re probably on Salesforce Lightning.
 But if you’ve been on the platform for some time, you may be on Salesforce Classic.